Students will find that there are many cultural, social, and educational events to attend and many activities in which they may participate.

 Students produce stories using a variety of digital formats, including video, slideshows, audio and text, social media are emphasized to build an audience of community members throughout the university.
 TommieMedia is a member of the Associated Press and its stories are available to all AP members.
 Applications are available on-line at tommiemedia.com.

-The Aquinas is the university digital yearbook, and its student staff captures the school year’s events through words, pictures, and graphic theme.
+The Aquinas is the university digital yearbook, and its student staff captures the school year’s events through words, pictures, videos, and graphic theme.
 The current yearbook, as well as the opportunity to view and search past yearbooks, is available online throughout the year.
 Applications for Aquinas student staff positions are made available through the Aquinas yearbook managing editor’s office in the Anderson Student Center suite 325.

 Summit Avenue Review